February Garden Jobs for the Vegetable Garden

 February Garden Jobs

 February is a great time to organize for the season ahead and start with a clean slate.
-Begin by reorganizing and deep cleaning the greenhouse, pots, cloches, and labels.
-Check your tool kit and repair, service, and replace broken tools.
+Begin by deep cleaning the greenhouse, pots, cloches, and labels.
+Check your toolkit and repair, service, or replace broken tools.
 Also, take time to sit down with a pad and pen and draw up your garden plan for this year.
-It will help you use your space most efficiently and decide what you want to grow where.
-Rotate your crops to reduce pests and diseases building up and nutrients depleting.
+It will help you use your space more efficiently and decide where to grow what.
+Make sure to rotate your crops to reduce pest and disease buildup and prevent nutrient depletion.

 Late February is a good time to turn the compost heap